LukeMcConoughey/AI-IT-Asset-Inventory/README.md

 # AI-IT-Asset-Inventory
-AI to identify unknown IP location or other attributes basted on known datasets
+AI to identify unknown IP location or other attributes based on known datasets

 Load file format is column 1: location data columns 2-5: are four octets of an ip address